Why Meme Marketing doesn’t work for your business

 3. Netflix

 Funny memes have become a good part of Netflix’s content.
-Being very popular on social media channels, they have managed to gain even more followers through funny and relatable memes.
+Being very popular on social media channels, they have gained even more followers through funny and relatable memes.
 They are an excellent example of a brand that takes advantage of trends and recent events.

 Netflix-as-a-meme